Need to work out how much buildings cover you need? What about contents? Our guide can help make sure you've considered everything.

-When assessing how much building insurance you require, be aware that you only need to insure the cost of rebuilding your home and not its market value.
+When assessing how much buildings insurance you need, it's worth noting that you only need to insure the cost of rebuilding your home and not its market value.

-A common oversight occurs when homeowners extend their properties but forget to increase their buildings cover.
+A common mistake is when homeowners extend their home but forget to increase their buildings cover.
 In the event of a claim, a payout will only be made on the part of your house covered by insurance – a potentially costly error.

-The rebuild cost of your home can be found on your home survey/buyer’s report or you can work it out by using the house insurance rebuilding calculator on the Association of British Insurers' website.
+You can find the rebuild cost of your home on your home survey/buyer’s report or you can work it out by using the rebuilding calculator on the Association of British Insurers' website.

 How much contents insurance do I need?

 When buying contents insurance, don’t make the mistake of underestimating the worth of all your goodies.

 Items such as books, jewellery, clothes, gadgets, furniture, and even your curtains and carpets can easily be left out when getting insured.

 To work out exactly how much contents cover you need, use our contents insurance calculator.
 You can add up the value of your possessions room by room and it will total all your contents.